Interesting Facts All About The June Bug (It’s Not Blind)

 The June Bug Life Cycle

 June bugs undergo complete metamorphosis during their lifetime.
-This means they go through four different stages: egg, larva (which is the grub, nymph and finally an adult.
+This means they go through four different stages: egg, larva (which is the grub, nymph and finally, an adult.

 The life cycle starts when a female June bug lays her eggs in the soil and then covers them up with dirt.
 The eggs will then stay there until they’re ready to hatch.

 That usually happens sometime in June when these larvae climb out of the ground and wait for their wings to grow back.
-After they dry off, they’ll take flight and that’s when people start to notice them everywhere because they can be very loud at night due to their mating ritual.
+After they dry off, they’ll take flight, and that’s when people start to notice them everywhere because they can be very loud at night due to their mating ritual.

 What Is The June Bug Mating Ritual?

-Similar to many other insects, male and female June bugs will perform a mating ritual to attract each other.
+Like many other insects, male and female June bugs will perform a mating ritual to attract each other.

 During the ritual, the male will hold onto the female June bug with his antennas while she emits a scent to tell him she’s ready for mating.